 The Big Boss has not become aware that the very qualities that were great strengths and virtues before, have now become a weakness and a threat to the company.
 The great virtues that created a profitable company out of nothing, that decision making ability which only he possesses in his mind, are no longer what the company needs if it is to survive beyond him.
-He never delegated, not even to his own children if they are working alongside him in the company.
-He never allowed others to make decisions and thus also the mistakes that are an inevitable part of learning, growing up and developing self-confidence of a person.
+He never delegated, not even to his own children, if they were working alongside him in the company.
+He never allowed others to make decisions and thus also learning from the mistakes that are an inevitable part of decision making, growing up and developing the self-confidence of a person.
 He never understood that MANAGING a company requires a different set of skills and human qualities than the ones needed to CREATE a company.
-The Big Boss always knew everything about the smallest tiniest detail regarding his company, and now feels frustrated there are so many things he cannot control now, or is aware of.
+The Big Boss always knew everything about the smallest tiniest detail regarding his company, and now feels frustrated there are so many things he cannot control, or is aware of.
 Trusting no one else but himself, he gets angry all the time with people around him for the most trivial of reasons.

 What went wrong, he wonders?
 Why are there no longer good people in the market to hire?
 Why do the clients now prefer to work with his competitors?
 Why are his company sales and profits going down?